-General Insurance of Cyprus Ltd ("Company" or "GIC") was incorporated in Cyprus as a limited liability company in accordance with the provisions of the Cyprus Companies Law, Cap.
-113. GIC is a wholly owned subsidiary of the Bank of Cyprus Public Company Ltd ("BOC" or "Parent" or "Bank") and is part of the BOC Group of companies ("BOC Group" or "Group").
+General Insurance of Cyprus Ltd was incorporated in Cyprus as a limited liability company in accordance with the provisions of the Cyprus Companies Law, Cap.
+113. Genikes Insurance is a wholly owned subsidiary of the Bank of Cyprus Public Company Ltd ("BOC" or "Parent" or "Bank") and is part of the BOC Group of companies ("BOC Group").